The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Introduction

 In this paper, we consider a general class of steepest descent algorithms and study the multi-class classification problem with cross-entropy and exponential loss \citep{fan2025implicit}.
 In particular, we develop a unified framework that covers a range of well-known stochastic optimization methods such as SignSGD \citep{bernstein2018signsgd}, Normalized-SGD \citep{hazan2015beyond}, Muon \citep{jordan2024muon}, and their related variants.
 We investigate how different algorithmic parameter settings, including batch size and momentum, influence the implicit bias of steepest descent methods and characterize the corresponding convergence rates.
 Motivated by the central role of batch size, we further study the effect of incorporating variance reduction and analyze its impact on implicit bias.
 In addition, we consider the extreme batch-size-one setting without momentum using a specially constructed dataset.
-Finally, our experiments highlight the critical role of momentum and variance reduction in implicit bias convergence.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We first establish that, without momentum, mini-batch stochastic steepest descent recovers the full-batch implicit bias only in the large-batch regime.
-Specifically, when $b > \frac{4Rn}{\gamma + 4R}$, the iterates converge to an approximate max-margin solution $\rho < \gamma$, with $\gamma - \rho \to 0$ as the batch size increases.
-In the limit, the solution coincides with the full-batch max-margin solution under the corresponding entry-wise or Schatten-$p$ norm, while the convergence rate is identical to that of full-batch steepest descent.
+Finally, our experiments highlight the critical role of momentum and variance reduction in implicit bias convergence. \\ Our contributions can be summarized as follows: \begin{itemize} \item We first establish a large-batch condition under which stochastic normalized steepest descent without momentum guarantees worst-case convergence and successful classification.
+We then observe that this condition necessarily collapses to the full-batch-gradient regime, which implies the number of mini-batches per epoch $m=1$, i.e., $b=n$.
+Moreover, we show that this restriction is not merely due to looseness of the condition by constructing a counterexample in which random-reshuffling normalized steepest descent without momentum fails when $m>1$.

-\item We further show that incorporating momentum enables mini-batch steepest descent to converge to an approximate max-margin solution, even in the small-batch regime.
-Specifically, momentum stabilizes mini-batch noise, resulting in an approximation gap that vanishes as either the batch size increases or the momentum parameter $\beta_1 \to 1$, revealing an interplay between mini-batch size and momentum.
+\item We show that incorporating momentum enables mini-batch normalized steepest descent to converge to an approximate max margin $\rho < \gamma$, even in the small-batch regime.
+Specifically, momentum stabilizes mini-batch noise, resulting in an approximation margin gap $\gamma - \rho$ that vanishes as either the batch size increases or the momentum parameter $\beta_1 \to 1$, revealing an interplay between mini-batch size and momentum.
 Furthermore, our analysis removes the dimension dependence in the rate developed in \citet{fan2025implicit}, offering a technical improvement of independent interest.

 \item Beyond momentum, we prove that incorporating variance reduction ensures convergence to the same norm-induced max-margin solution as full-batch steepest descent, regardless of batch size and with or without momentum.
 However, this exactness presents a trade-off: the convergence rate is slower than that of standard stochastic methods without variance reduction.